🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 Keep in mind….

-There’s nothing wrong with antidepressants before you deliver.
-Share your worries with your friend base.
-You can do it.
+There’s nothing wrong with antidepressants before or after you deliver, these do have a proven effectiveness with studies.
+Share your worries with those who love you and your providers.

-The placenta is an amazing organ.
+The placenta is an organ that keeps our babies alive while they are in our wombs.
 Each time I learn more about it I am amazed at the true feat of nature it is.
 I’m in awe of placentas.
 I am grateful that 3 blobs of tissue kept my kids alive for nine months.
 I’m grateful for them.
-Be sure to check yours out at delivery!
+Be sure to check out your placenta after giving birth!

-Not sure you’re quite ready for the full class, check out my birth toolkit.
+Not sure you’re quite ready for the full class, check out my free prenatal class.
 It’s a great first step on your road to birth preparation.

 Jessica Jensen says